ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 	This option does not require any changes in your project's configuration.
 You will create a new build somewhere next to your project and include it like you included one of the existing builds.
 Therefore, it is the easiest way to add missing features.
 Read more about this method in {@link builds/guides/integration/installing-plugins Installing plugins}.
 * {@link builds/guides/integration/advanced-setup Integrate the editor from source}.

-	In this approach you will include CKEditor 5 from source &mdash; so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and CKEditor 5, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.
+	In this approach you will include CKEditor 5 built from source &mdash; so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.

 	Read more about this option in [Integrating CKEditor 5 from source](#integrating-ckeditor-5-from-source).

 ### Note: Building for production

-If you use `create-react-app` or use a custom configuration for you application but still use `webpack@3`, you will need to adjust the `UglifyJsPlugin` options to make CKEditor 5 compatible with this setup.
+If you work with `create-react-app` or use a custom configuration for you application but still employ `webpack@3`, you will need to adjust the `UglifyJsPlugin` options to make CKEditor 5 compatible with this setup.
 CKEditor 5 builds use ES6 so the default JavaScript minifier of `webpack@3` and `create-react-app` is not able to digest them.

-To do that, you need to first [eject the configuration](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) from the setup created via `create-react-app` (assuming that you use it).
+To do that, you need to first [eject the configuration](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) from the setup created via `create-react-app` (assuming that you use it):

 ```bash
 npm run eject